NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 ### Diffracted Planewaves in Homogeneous Media

-Rather than specify the diffracted planewave in homogeneous media using a band number, we can specify it directly using a `DiffractedPlanewave`.
+Rather than specify the diffracted planewave in homogeneous media using a band number (which is just a property of the eigensolver), we can specify it directly using a `DiffractedPlanewave`.
 This is the only approach in 3d for specifying *non-degenerate* modes and is particularly useful when the incident planewave is oblique (since in this case the band number does not directly relate to the diffraction order, as demonstrated previously).
 As diffracted planewaves are generally not mirror symmetric, `DiffractedPlanewave` cannot be combined with `symmetries` (which also means that it can only be used with `add_mode_monitor` rather than `add_flux`).
-A `DiffractedPlanewave` object can be passed as the `bands` argument of `get_eigenmode_coefficients` (or the `band_num` argument of `get_eigenmode`) and its constructor has four arguments: (1) a list/tuple of integers for the diffraction order, (2) a `Vector3` for the axis (which together with the mode's wavevector defines the "plane of incidence"), and complex amplitudes for the (3) $s$ and (4) $p$ polarizations (i.e., electric field perpendicular or parallel to the plane of incidence, respectively). `DiffractedPlanewave` only computes *non-evanescent* propagating modes (i.e., the component of the wavevector in the non-periodic direction is real valued).
+A `DiffractedPlanewave` object can be passed as the `bands` argument of `get_eigenmode_coefficients` (or the `band_num` argument of `get_eigenmode`) and its constructor has four arguments: (1) a list/tuple of integers for the diffraction order, (2) a `Vector3` for the axis (which together with the mode's wavevector defines the "plane of incidence"), and complex amplitudes for the (3) $\mathcal{S}$ and (4) $\mathcal{P}$ polarizations (i.e., electric field perpendicular or parallel to the plane of incidence, respectively). `DiffractedPlanewave` only computes *non-evanescent* propagating modes (i.e., the component of the wavevector in the non-periodic direction is real valued).
 For evanescent modes, a warning will be displayed and `get_eigenmode_coefficients` will return an empty object.

 As a demonstration, the [previous example](#reflectance-and-transmittance-spectra-for-planewave-at-oblique-incidence) involving a binary grating with an input planewave at oblique incidence is modified such that the transmitted diffraction orders are computed using two different methods: (1) MPB's eigensolver and (2) `DiffractedPlanewave`.
 This example verifies that (1) both methods compute the same set of diffracted modes (although the ordering is different when the source is oblique) and (2) that the total power in all the orders is equivalent to the Poynting flux.